joseph1447/CryptoPulse/README.md

 ### 2. Environment Configuration

-You need to provide your Binance API keys for the application to fetch live data.
+You need to provide your Binance and Google AI API keys for the application to function correctly.

 1. Create a new file named `.env.local` in the root of the project directory.
-2. Add your Binance API Key and Secret to this file:
+2. Add your API keys to this file.

+    #### Binance API Key (for live market data)
+    - It is highly recommended to use API keys with **read-only** access for security.
+The application does not perform any real trades.

+    #### Google AI (Gemini) API Key (for AI trade signals)
+    - Go to [Google AI Studio](https://aistudio.google.com/app/apikey) to create an API key.

+    Your `.env.local` file should look like this:

     ```
     BINANCE_API_KEY=your_binance_api_key_here
     BINANCE_API_SECRET=your_binance_api_secret_here
+    GOOGLE_API_KEY=your_google_ai_api_key_here
     ```

-    **Note**: It is highly recommended to use API keys with **read-only** access for security.
-The application does not perform any real trades.

 ### 3. Running the Development Server